AmElmo/log-sweep/README.md

 1. Scans your codebase
 2. Shows summary of console statements by type
+3. **Warns if side effects detected** (e.g., `console.log(counter++)`)
-3. Lets you select which methods to remove (checkboxes)
+4. Lets you select which methods to remove (checkboxes)
+5. Asks how to handle side effects (skip or remove)
-4. Shows preview of what will be changed
+6. Shows preview of what will be changed
-5. Asks for confirmation
+7. Asks for confirmation
-6. Creates backup (default)
+8. Creates backup (default)
-7. Removes selected console statements
+9. Removes selected console statements (respecting side-effect choices)
-8. Displays summary and backup location
+10. Displays summary and backup location

 ### `restore [backupFile]`